 We acquired all worldwide rights, data, patents and other related assets associated with EVK-001 from Questcor Pharmaceuticals in June 2007.
-We paid to Questcor \$650,000 in the form of an upfront payment, and will be required to make additional milestone payments totaling up to \$52.0 million.
-These milestones include up to \$5.0 million in payments if EVK-001 achieves the following development targets:
+We paid to Questcor \$650,000 in the form of an upfront payment, and will be required to make additional milestone payments totaling up to \$52.0 million if EVK-001 achieves specified development and commercial milestones.
+In addition, we will be required to pay to Questcor a low single digit royalty on net sales of EVK-001.
+Our obligation to pay such royalties will terminate upon the expiration of the last patent right covering EVK-001, which is expected to occur in 2030.